nolanmccleary/subterm_proto/SPEC.md

 # Sub-Components
  1. Audio stream (system audio feed or microphone)
- 2. Audio slicer (need to decide between dsp or ML-based VAD)
+ 2. Audio slicer (need to decide between dsp or ML-based VAD) -> SILERO CHOSEN
- 3. Model handler (whispercpp for final implementation)
+ 3. Model handler (whispercpp or faster_whisper) -> NEED TO TEST BOTH
  4. Output handler (terminal feed)

- # Optimization Hierarchy
- 1. Model: -> whispercpp
- 2. Audio slicer: -> Custom VAD/slicer implementation in cpp
- 3. Audio stream: -> Custom pipewire interface
- 4. Output handler: -> Way less optimization needed but a c/cpp implementation is required in order to package the whole thing as a binary -> NOT TRUE, USE PYINSTALLER/NUITKA
+The optimization hierarchy was stupid and poorly thought out so i deleted it.
+I will make a new one when I actually know what I'm doing.
+The main idea though is the whisper model is by far the most important thing to optimize.

  # TODO:
  1) Clean up code and remove un-necessary objects -> DONE
  2) Better list flattening -> Current method actually works well
- 3) Optimize all python code / redundant operation check
+ 3) Optimize all python code / redundant operation check -> Good enough for now
  4) Figure out whisper context optimization -> NEED TO IMPLEMENT DYNAMIC CONTEXT LENGTH, <-NOT WORTH IT FOR NOW, SHOULD BE DONE AT SOME POINT THO
  5) Refine display logic
- 6) Move to whispercpp -> REDACTED: MOVE TO FASTER_WHISPER; DONE
+ 6) Move to whispercpp/faster_whisper -> SHOULD TEST BOTH
- 7) Thread safety fixes
+ 7) Thread safety fixes -> DONE
  8) Get a MacOS/Metal port running so I don't have to write all this on my shitbox thinkpad (RIP my suicidal XPS)

- 69) Design audio router architecture (this will be a pain in the ass because there is no pre-built library for speaker audio capture)
+ 69) Design audio router architecture (this will be a pain in the ass because there is no pre-built library for direct speaker audio capture)

 # Current state of afairs: